dEAduction/dEAduction/CONTRIBUTING.md

     why](https://www.programiz.com/python-programming/property), this is
     defintely worth reading if you want to Python the Python way.
 Properties make the code stronger and nicer to read.
-Unfortunately, we did not use them enough in the code-base, but you should still do it if relevant.
+Unfortunately, we did not use them enough in the codebase, but you should still do it if relevant.
 - Python [thematic tutorials from ZetCode](https://zetcode.com/all/#python) are always great.